bfxy/bfxy-elevator/docs/source/index.rst

    sphinx-quickstart on Wed Aug 12 12:42:48 2015.

-A pseudo user guide for a basic elevator
+Pseudo user guide for basic elevator
 ########################################

-What is this?
+What is this
 ----------------------

 This is a user guide sample that I did for a job interview at a software company.